carnegie/clab_hawaii/rex/data processing/README.md

   This script will sort the .csv's for all years and all locations into one of 91 folders specific to the location.
 It creates these folders as well

 3 - add all yearly solar cfs together per location.py This script will parse all the .csv's at one location and combine their solar capacity factors together into a new .csv.
 Can be easily modified to do this process for the wind capacity factors

+4 - Generate proper format MEM csv solar cfs
+  This script will input the MEM format into a dataframe and add the capacity factors to the correct column and row of that dataframe, then export the dataframe to a new .csv based on the input data file name

+These four steps will result in a separate csv for each location that contains the capacity factors in a format ready to be used in MEM